fsantanna/dceu/doc/manual-out.md

 ```

 The [`par-or`](parallel-blocks) is a structured mechanism that combines tasks
-in blocks and rejoins as a whole when one of its tasks terminates,
+in nested blocks and rejoins as a whole when one of them terminates,
 automatically aborting the others.

 The [`every`](every-block) loop in the second task iterates exactly 9 times